 Anyone experiencing an event of threatening or catastrophic nature such as a dog attack or a brutal dog bite may no doubt experience considerable post-traumatic psychological distress.
 Dog bites present an important public health problem and are a frequent cause of not only physical trauma in both adults and kids – but there is also a high risk of psychological stress when exposed to such a devastating physical injury.
 A dog attack is a phenomena that involves serious injuries and produce such intense fear, helplessness, and horror.
 The end result for many, may be temporary or permanent symptoms of post-traumatic stress disorder (PTSD).
 Injured children seem to be more vulnerable than adults to developing significant psychological distress.
 Many victims of dog attacks go on to suffer ongoing fear of dogs and fear of the outdoors which requires more often than not, life long treatment.

-Dog owner and Occupiers’ Liability Legislation can be confusing.
+The Dog Owner’s Legislation in Ontario can be quite confusing.
 If you or a loved one has been attacked by a dog, contact one of our Hamilton Dog Bite and Dog Attack lawyers today.
 We serve dog attack victims in Hamilton, Burlington, St. Catharines and province-wide and will fight to obtain the most compensation possible for you and your family after a serious dog attack.
 It is 100% free to speak with a Hamilton Lawyer who specializes in dog bites and dog bite attacks.